paldepind/synceddb/README.md

 | `sync-initiated` |  |

 ### SDBDatabase#transaction
-Opens a transaction on the database in either readonly or readwrite mode and with including a specified list of stores.
+Opens a transaction on the database in either readonly or readwrite mode and including the specified list of stores.

 The callback is passed a number of SDBStores matching the parameter `storeNames`.